balajireddy8898/spring-mvc-unit-test-sample/README.md

 ##### Assertions
-We have several options for asserting, either the manually asserting `response` and/or the `ModelAndView` object, or using the springframework api.
+We have several options for asserting, either manually asserting the `response` result and/or the `ModelAndView` object, or using the springframework api.

-For asserting the result manually, I would prefer asserting the `ModelAndView`, instead of the `response` object.
+For asserting the result manually, I would prefer asserting the `ModelAndView`, instead of the `response` result.

-I think asserting the response object would only be realistic if our controllers are json/xml web service endpoints.
+I think asserting the `response` result would only be realistic if our controllers are json/xml web service endpoints.
 I don't feel like asserting html markup...

-Asserting the `response` rendering result is also not supported if the rendering technology is `jsp` (not running in a servlet container).
+Asserting the `response` result is also not supported if the rendering technology is `jsp` (not running in a servlet container).
 Freemarker, Velocity, Xslt, etc, is supported.
 Another reason not to use `jsp`?

 ##### Fluent api
 Api that looks like a `builder` pattern.